-As of March 27, 2024, the Corporation had approximately 92 stockholders of record for its common shares, including PCD Nominee Corporation (Filipino) and PCD Nominee Corporation (Non-Filipino).
+As of March 31, 2025, the Corporation had approximately 94 stockholders of record for its common shares, including PCD Nominee Corporation (Filipino) and PCD Nominee Corporation (Non-Filipino).

-As a policy, the Corporation has a target annual dividend payout of Php6.00 per share, payable out of its unrestricted retained earnings.
+In 2023, the Corporation had a target annual dividend payout of Php3.00 per share, payable out of its unrestricted retained earnings.
 Such declaration will take into consideration factors such as restrictions that may be imposed by current and prospective financial covenants; projected levels of operating results, working capital needs and long-term capital expenditures; and regulatory requirements on dividend payments, among others.

-In 2022 and 2023, the Company paid cash dividends to its stockholders as follows:
+As such, the Company paid cash dividends to its stockholders as follows:

-Year Common stock Total Voting Total Record Date Payment Preferred Stock Date 2022 Php3.00 per share Php645.9 3.77% PDST-R2 Php657,111.0 April 8, 2022 April 22, (regular) Million (regular) 3Y rate as of (regular) 2022 April 13, 2015 (regular) Php3.00 per share Php645.9 3.77% PDST-R2 Php657,111.0 April 3, 2023 April 19, 2023 (regular) million (regular) 3Y rate as of (regular) 2023 April 13, 2015 (regular)
+Year Common stock Total Voting Preferred Stock Total Record Date Payment Date 2023 Php3.00 per share (regular) Php645.9 million (regular) 3.77% PDST-R2 3Y rate as of April 13, 2015 (regular) Php657,111.0 (regular) April 3, 2023 April 19, 2023 dividends for common and voting preferred stockholders, as shown below.
+There are no restrictions limiting payment of dividends on common shares.